-You can review detail information or statistic by click Detail on each widget.
+You can review detail information or statistic by clicking the Detail button on each widget.

 The Traffic Information table shows detailed transmit and receive statistics for each physical port.
 This includes:

 - Port-specific packet-level information for each interface (LAN and VLANs) - Transmitted and received packets - Cumulating bytes/sec for transmit/receive directions for each interface